International Investigations

 International Fugitives

-The agency has four foreign field offices in the Dominican Republic, Jamaica, Colombia, and Mexico.
+The agency has four foreign field offices: Dominican Republic, Jamaica, Colombia, and Mexico.
 U.S. Marshals work closely with law enforcement agencies along the borders of Mexico and Canada and with the Department of State’s Diplomatic Security Service.
 The agency also holds key positions at INTERPOL.
 In addition, the U.S. Marshals Service develops on-going training programs for these countries focusing on fugitive investigation techniques and officer survival.

 Foreign Fugitives